 From the moment you retain us, we work to preserve evidence, obtain records, and build the strongest possible foundation for your case.
 Our attorneys handle all communication with insurance companies, negotiate aggressively for full compensation, and are prepared to take your case to trial in Kings County Supreme Court when a fair settlement cannot be reached.

-Frequently Asked Questions
+Frequently Asked Questions About Brooklyn Personal Injury Claims

 How long do I have to file a personal injury lawsuit in New York?

 In New York, the general statute of limitations for personal injury claims is three years from the date of the injury.
-However, there are important exceptions — claims against a government entity, for example, require filing a Notice of Claim within 90 days of the incident.
+However, there are important exceptions.
+Claims against a government entity, for example, require filing a Notice of Claim within 90 days of the incident.
 Missing these deadlines can permanently bar you from recovering compensation, so it’s important to consult with an attorney as soon as possible after your accident.

 What compensation can I recover in a Brooklyn personal injury case?